 Everything we do is focused on our patients, and we always have their best interests in mind.
 Each one drives our efforts to find ways to provide them and their families with access to treatments, disease education and comprehensive patient support services.
 We recognize the importance of integrating the patient voice starting at research and development and continuing even after a medicine is approved to best serve the unique needs of

-- Patient support programs that address care beyond the therapy, such as grocery store tours exploring low-phe food options for those with PKU
+- Patient support programs drive product education and disease awareness, such as grocery store tours exploring low-phe food options for those with PKU

-- Close collaboration with rare disease and patient advocates
+- Close collaboration with disease-state and patient advocates

 - RARE Scholars, an annual scholarship for students living with rare disease, to empower patients with continued education